Skip to main content

 • The Values for both the Occurrences and Time Slices error budget calculation methods

 • In step 5 of the SLO wizard, you can uncheck the Create Composite SLO checkbox.
-When you save your changes, all the previously added objectives become individual, regular SLOs (the Composite SLO no longer appears in the Nobl9 UI and no history is preserved).
-Similarly, you can edit a regular SLO and check the Create Composite SLO checkbox in this step of the wizard.
-When you save your changes, the SLO becomes a Composite SLO.
+When you save your changes, all the previously added objectives become individual, regular SLOs (the composite SLO no longer appears in the Nobl9 UI and no history is preserved).
+Similarly, you can edit a regular SLO and check the Create Composite SLO checkbox in this wizard step.
+When you save your changes, the SLO becomes a composite SLO.

 note